folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 ### Changing a vendor to an organization

-Note: Changing a vendor to an organization removes all Vendor information, Vendor terms, EDI information, and Accounts from the record.
+Note: Changing a vendor to an organization removes all Vendor information, Vendor terms, and Accounts from the record.

 1. [Find the organization you want to edit](#searching-for-an-organization) and select it.

 2. In the **Organization details** pane, clear the **Vendor** checkbox.

 3. In the Confirm vendor data deletion dialog, click **Confirm**.
-The Vendor information, Vendor terms, EDI information, and Accounts sections are removed.
+The Vendor information, Vendor terms, and Accounts sections are removed.

 4. Make any additional changes to the organization.